joowon-byun/demo-klaytn-chainlink/README.md

 This repo is modified version of https://github.com/Conflux-Network-Global/demo-cfx-chainlink.
+If you are having trouble when following the demo, check [ISSUES.md](./ISSUES.md).
+You can ask questions in [Klaytn Forum](https://forum.klaytn.com/).
+If you are interested in Chainlink, checkout the [Chainlink documentation](https://docs.chain.link/docs).

 # Klaytn Network + Chainlink: Connection Demo

 Demonstrating how to connect Klaytn Network and Chainlink together, and thus bringing the world of oracles to Klaytn Network.
 This is a simple demonstration of how to use an [external initiator](https://github.com/smartcontractkit/chainlink/wiki/External-Initiators) (EI) and [external adapter](https://github.com/smartcontractkit/chainlink/wiki/External-Adapters) (EA) that allows for an external server to interact with a simple on-chain smart contract.
 The smart contract inherits [ChainLinkClient](https://github.com/smartcontractkit/chainlink/blob/v0.9.10/evm-contracts/src/v0.6/ChainlinkClient.sol) which also utilizes [Oracle](https://github.com/smartcontractkit/chainlink/blob/v0.9.10/evm-contracts/src/v0.6/Oracle.sol) and [LinkToken](https://github.com/smartcontractkit/LinkToken/blob/master/contracts/v0.6/LinkToken.sol).